This policy describes the permitted and prohibited uses of corporate email systems for bulk emailing. Its purpose is to:

 4. to generally encourage adherence to e-mail best practices.

 The practice of sending unsolicited, commercial mass e-mails represents a potential threat to organizational reputation and maybe violation, which defines the quantity and characteristics of bulk commercial e-mails that may legally be sent.
 All communications with customers, prospects, and other professionals reflect XXX.
 In light of increasing antipathy to unsolicited email promotions of any kind, it is generally in the best interest of XXX to limit electronic mailings to legitimate communications with individuals who have indicated a willingness to receive them.

 All individuals who use the e-mail systems and addresses to send bulk e-mails to customers, prospects, or other types of recipients.

 This policy applies to all Employees, Contractors, and Third Party Employees, who use, process, and manage information and business processes of XXX.

-The documentation shall consist of software installation Policy, and related procedures & guidelines.
+The documentation shall consist of the software installation Policy, and related procedures & guidelines.
 This Policy document and all other referenced documents shall be controlled.
 Version control shall be to preserve the latest release and the previous version of any document.
-However, the previous version of the documents shall be retained only for a period of two years for legal and knowledge preservation purpose.
+However, the previous version of the documents shall be retained only for a period of two years for legal and knowledge preservation purposes.

 Records being generated as part of this Policy shall be retained for a period of two years.
 Records shall be in hard copy or electronic media.
 The records shall be owned by the respective system administrators and shall be audited once a year.